Seasonal Planning for Morocco Travel

 Fall (Sep-Nov) best for first-time visitors |

-Sunny and pleasant weather across the country, suits most activities |
+Sunny and pleasant weather across the country suits most activities |

-High season for foreign tourists; an uptick in prices |
+High season for foreign travelers; an uptick in prices |

 Cities, outdoors, Sahara, hiking in the Atlas mountains, visiting the coast, swimming |